kwur/new-kwur-site/_posts/2009-09-06-found-in-the-trash-behind-the-station.md

   </p>

   <p>
     There are many, however, who live in the city and do not have ready<br />access to the great outdoors.
-Don&#8217;t worry about it; this exercise can<br />easily be practiced indoors as well.
+Don’t worry about it; this exercise can<br />easily be practiced indoors as well.
 All you really need is some room to<br />move and a place to sit.
   </p>

   <p>